explodinglabs/explodinglabs.github.io/_posts/2017-10-20-testing-airflow-operators.markdown

 redirect_from: /airflow/testing-airflow-operators
 comments: true
 ---
 Testing operators is easy in Airflow 1.8.

+It takes three lines of setup before you can test an operator's method.

+1. Create a DAG using the `with DAG` usage.
+2. Create the operator.
+3. Create a TaskInstance.

-Here we test `MyOperator.execute()`:
+Now you can test the method.
+Here we test `MyOperator.execute`:

 ```python
 from unittest import TestCase
 from datetime import datetime